This post may contain affiliate links. Please see my disclosure policy for details.

 Wellesley went against his orders and started to build the tower in the classical style.

-There was all but ten feet left to build when Berners returned home.
+There were all but ten feet left to build when Berners returned home.

 Naturally, the Baron was furious and demanded that the rest of the tower was built in the Gothic style.